Database Information Retrieval

 Academic Search Complete results

-Subject terms, thesauri terms, controlled vocabularly, and so forth are all ways that professionals, like librarians, use to describe works.
+Subject terms, thesauri terms, controlled vocabularly, and so forth are tools that professionals, like librarians and information professionals, use to describe works.
 In the web information retrieval section, I discussed how search engines have become good at interpreting natural language queries.
 However, subject terms are generally shorter and use more formal syntax than natural language.
 This is important to know when using these terms to search academic databases.

 Browsing